Matthias Meier

 Best Paper Award in Applied Economics, Econometric Society European Meeting

-Working Papers:
+Working Papers

-Corporate Debt Maturity Matters for Monetary Policy [abstract]
+Corporate Debt Maturity Matters for Monetary Policy

-(with Joachim Jungherr, Timo Reinelt and Immo Schott)
+with Joachim Jungherr, Timo Reinelt and Immo Schott

 Review of Economic Studies, revise and resubmit